SideralRegent/micecraft/source/utils/Utilities.md

 ---

 ### **table.inherit** ( `t`: table, `ex`: table )
 Inhertis all values to a table, from the specified one.
-It does not modify the original tables, but copies them, to avoid inconsistencies.
+It does not modify the original tables, but copies them, to avoid links.
 All values to inherit will overwrite values on the target table.

 **Parameters:**